-Baha Omary Kikhia was born in Damascus, Syria, and studied Fine Arts at the Universities of Damascus and Baghdad.
-She was the student of leading artists Fatih Al Muddaress and Faiq Hassan.
+Baha Omary Kikhia was born and raised in Damascus, Syria, and studied Fine Arts at the University of Damascus and the University of Baghdad.
+She was the student of renowned artists Fatih Al Muddaress and Faiq Hassan.

 As I evolve and mature through my life,